 On 29 November 2011 the parent company took a decision to increase the share capital of Zlatna Panega Beton EOOD by EUR 4,857 thousand.
-The increase took place on 2 February 2012.
+The increase took place and was registered with the Bulgarian Commercial Register on 2 February 2012.